 The classes have covered a wide range of topics and offer a good split between theory and application.
 There is a particular focus on the skills that we’re developing and how these can be used in future careers as applied economists.
-We’ve also been exposed to interesting external speakers from government and industry during lectures.
+We’ve also been exposed to interesting external speakers from the government and industry during lectures.

-I have been working part time with the Fraser of Allander Institute (FAI), which has helped me link the skills I have learnt on the MSc with the work I could do as an applied economist.
-Furthermore, the FAI has provided interesting topic ideas for the summer project.
+I worked part-time with FAI during my course, which helped me link the skills I have learned on the MSc with the work I could do as an applied economist.
+I also gained exposure to the type of work that professional economists do, which helped me make decisions on my future career.
+Furthermore, the FAI provided interesting topic ideas for the summer project.